 A boulder-like stone located in the Walton Basin has deep natural fissures and hollows.
-It measures 1.3m high, 1.3 wide and 1.25m thick.
-It is uncertain whether this is a standing stone or a boulder.
+It measures 1.3m high, 1.3m wide and 1.25m thick.
+It is uncertain whether this is a standing stone or just a boulder.